sc-ventures/cloudbreak-documentation/docs/azure-data-adls.md

 4. Under **Path for Hive Warehouse Directory property (hive.metastore.warehouse.dir)**, Cloudbreak automatically suggests a location within the bucket.
 For example, if the directory that you specified is `my-test-dir` then the suggested location will be `my-test-adls-account.azuredatalakestore.net/my-test-dir/apps/hive/warehouse`.
 You may optionally update this path.

+    Cloudbreak automatically creates this directory structure in your bucket.

 <div class="next">
 <a href="../azure-data-wasb/index.html">Next: Configure Access to WASB</a>